-4. Long-term trends in nitrate concentration in aquifers should be monitored.
-Knowledge of trends will assist in evaluating regional progress.
-Such trends will not be useful for correlating the impacts of specific field practices on individual fields to underlying aquifer water quality.
-5. An aquifer typically has considerable depth.
-There is also unsaturated flow through the vadose zone between the root zone and the aquifer.
-The lag times of travel, and the varied mixing of water of different qualities and sources within the aquifer, can both result in a considerable lag time between changes in irrigation/nitrogen management practices and impacts in the aquifer.
+The data collection is also complicated at the aquifer level.
+An aquifer typically has considerable depth, and there is unsaturated flow through the vadose zone between the root zone and the aquifer.
+The long travel times and the varied mixing of water of different qualities and sources within the aquifer can both result in a considerable lag time between changes in irrigation/nitrogen management practices and impacts in the aquifer.
 What is seen today in the aquifer is indisputably the result of historical management practices - not the result of today's irrigation/fertilizer practices.
-The unknowns are the lag time and the degree of mixing of results[c9].
+The unknowns are the lag time and the degree of mixing of results.